21-23 May 2023 | Hybrid | Gothenburg, Sweden

 WHERE DOES THE HACKATHON TAKE PLACE?

-Remote participation to the Hackathon is also open.
-In fact, we encourage teams to form in remote locations and connect to the main event in Sweden!
+Remote participation to the Hackathon is open and we encourage individuals to join online or even teams to form in remote locations and connect to the event in Athens.

 WHAT CHALLENGES WILL BE ADDRESSED AT THE HACKATHON?